datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 </div>
 ```

-In an emergendy, you can make this edit on the production servers and restart
+In an emergency, you can make this edit on the production servers and restart
 puma on each server, to avoid doing a full redeploy.